storyfeet/dugi_bialan/content/grammar.md

 It can be used with negation to mean "nothing but","only" or "just".
 The va can apply to the particle or to deso directly

--- mi va-wei deso mugi ei gela
+-- mi va-wei deso mugi ei gela-zo
--- mi wei va-deso mugi ei gela
+-- mi wei va-deso mugi ei gela-zo
 ..
 I only eat fish

--- mi wei mugi va-ei deso gela dis
+-- mi wei mugi va-ei deso gela-zo dis
--- mi wei mugo ei va-deso gela dis
+-- mi wei mugo ei va-deso gela-zo dis
 ..
 I eat only this fish

 -- me wei bena ei dis va-da deso vin